DeScAI-Team/ocr-extraction/README.md

 PNG files are automatically deleted after Base64 conversion to save storage

+## Memory Efficiency

+The rasterization step processes PDFs **one page at a time** to handle large documents (800+ pages) without running out of memory.
+Memory usage stays constant (~20MB per page) regardless of PDF size.

+**Resume support**: If a job is interrupted, re-running will skip pages that have already been processed.

 ## Individual Steps

 You can also run each step separately: